magento/devdocs/guides/v2.1/get-started/order/order-add-items.md

 {% endhighlight %}
 {% endcollapsible %}

-## Verify this step {#verify-step}
+### Verify this step {#verify-step}

-Sign in as the customer and select the shopping cart.
+Sign in as the customer and click on the shopping cart.
+These three items are displayed.

 Previous Step: [Create a quote]({{page.baseurl}}/get-started/order/order-create-quote.html) | Next step: [Prepare for checkout]({{page.baseurl}}/get-started/order/order-prepare-checkout.html)